d-hoke/runcython/README.md

     cdef extern int square(int)
     print square(5)

-  Now if we don't add any extra parameters, `runcython use_square.pyx` will first run `cython use_square.pyx` to produce `use_square.c`, and call `gcc -shared -fPIC use_square.c -o use_square.so` to produce use_square.so.
+  Now if we don't add any extra parameters, `runcython use_square.pyx` will first run `cython use_square.pyx` to produce use_square.c, and call `gcc -shared -fPIC use_square.c -o use_square.so` to produce use_square.so.
 But we need to tell gcc that it should also compile the square.c file.
 Doing this just requres tagging on square.c to the gcc command, giving `gcc -shared -fPIC use_square.c -o use_square.so square.c`.
 To tell runcython to do this, we just tell it to add the string "square.c" to the end of the gcc command:

     $ runcython square.pyx "" "square.c"
     25